OliverUv/catastrophic/README.md

 * An associated HTTP Status Code

 When you create a Catastrophe, you can annotate it with some arbitrary data.
-A native JS `new Error('catastrophic')` object is included, from which a stack trace can be accessed.
+You can wrap an existing `instanceof Error`.
+If you don't, a native JS `new Error('catastrophic')` object is used.
+A stack trace from one of these is accessible.

-You use a builder pattern to construct error categories with errors, and receive one factory object per category, which lets you construct Catastrophes for throwing.
+You use a builder pattern (-ish) to construct error categories with errors, and receive one factory object per category, which lets you construct Catastrophes for throwing.
 TypeScript provides auto completion for these factories.
 These factories are called `ErrorCat`s.
 Idiomatic ErrorCats are named `ohno`.

 Any property in this library that is described as permanent or unique is used to construct error identifiers for public consumption.
 They should